Our mission is to keep East Asian traditions alive by shining light on the most coveted stone in the East, jade.

 Rooted in the sentimental, Ren makes spiritual treasures that connect us to the past, present, and future.
 We combine natural jadeite with gemstones to explore the interplay between the mystical and physical worlds.
 Our collection of fine jewelry – celestial and enchanting – is made to last a lifetime and beyond.

-10% of sales will be donated to Apex for Youth and Asian Youth Center to support the next generation of AAPI.
+A percentage of sales is donated to Apex for Youth and Asian Youth Center to support the next generation of AAPI.

 Thoughtfully made and responsibly sourced.

-All of our pieces are made-to-order with love and care in New York City by a family-run studio.
+All of our pieces are made-to-order with love and care in New York City or Los Angeles by family-run studios.
 Ren is committed to the best quality – we use solid gold, never filled, plated, or vermeil.
 We work with reliable, credible sources through various sources: working directly with miners, suppliers through the Responsible Jewelry Council, and industry veterans.

-- Opals are sourced straight from a mine in Australia
+- Opals are sourced directly from a mine in Australia

 - Lagniappe pearls (irregular pearls) are responsibly cultured from the Tennessee River